Costa Rica and Panama

-If you are travelling with older children who will need their own room, the price will start from £6,500 for the same tour.
+If you are travelling with older children who will need their own room, the price will start from around £7,250 for the same tour.

 There are also some wonderful boutique hotels in Costa Rica, particularly on the beach, which are considerably more expensive.
-If you would like to use these hotels, prices will start from £8,000 for a two week holiday for a family of four.
+If you would like to use these hotels, or stay in some more remote areas such as Corcovado, prices will start from £8,500 for a two week holiday for a family of four.

 We like our tours to be accessible to as wide a range of people as possible.
-If you are travelling on a tight budget please let us know and we will be able to suggest ways to bring the price down closer to £4,500 for a two week holiday for a family of four (during the summer).
+If you are travelling on a tight budget please let us know and we will be able to suggest ways to bring the price down closer to £5,000 for a two-week holiday for a family of four visiting Costa Rica (during the summer).